Maurocruzter/eureka-no-auth/README.md

 The property you should change in both projects is `eureka.client.serviceUrl.defaultZone`

 **If you run the images with docker and leave** `localhost` **as the Eureka IP address, it will look for the** `localhost` **of the docker image and therefore will not find the Eureka server**.

+To test, go to postman and do a get on  `http://localhost:8081/query` **Assuming that things are not running on Docker**.